 ||Become a long-term investor|

-One of the best ways to give your money a chance to grow over the long term is by investing in a mix of stocks and stock mutual funds.
+One of the best ways to give money a chance to grow over the long term is by investing in a mix of stocks and stock mutual funds.
 That means getting used to riding the ups and downs of the market.
-For your 401(k), your employer typically gives you a choice of mutual funds.
+For a 401(k), an employer typically provides a choice of mutual funds.
 You may be tempted to choose a conservative option, but if you have a long time until retirement and are comfortable with more risk, you can usually be more aggressive.
 Not a hands-on investor?
 Consider what’s called a target date fund or a managed account offering, if your employer offers either one.

 For an IRA, you typically have more choices, including building your own mix of individual stocks and mutual funds.
 Again, if you don’t have the skill, will, and time to manage your investments yourself, consider a professionally-managed investment solution.

-Read Viewpoints: Three reasons to invest in stocks.
+Read Viewpoints: Three reasons to consider investing in stocks.